hpi-swa-teaching/SWT18-Project-18/packages/Spreadsheet-Data.package/SSTLabel.class/README.md

+A SSTTLabel is a morph that contains all the data for a spreadsheet row or column label within a spreadsheet table.
-Each label represents one row or column and has refernces to all its cells.
+Each label has several SSTCell that belong to its row or column.

-Instance Variables
-	cells:		<Object>
-	grid:		<Object>
-	index:		<Object>

-cells
-	- xxxxx

-grid
-	- xxxxx

-index
-	- xxxxx